SpinQ: Compilation strategies for scalable spin-qubit architectures: Evaluation and analysis

 \subsection{Estimated Success Probability}

 In this section, we will show how the success probability of an algorithm drops after mapping it to the crossbar architecture.
 Before we continue, we have to mention that even with operational fidelities as high as 99.99\% for single-qubit gates and shuttles (as suggested in \cite{li2018crossbar}) and 99.98\% for \(\sqrt{SWAP}\)s, the ESP drops drastically to $0$ in most algorithms with a high number of gates.
-For that reason, we just focused on the Bernstein-Vazirani algorithm as it has got a low percentage of two-qubit gates (usually there are only one or two $CNOT$s), therefore the error is mostly introduced by single-qubit gates.
+For that reason, we only focused on the Bernstein-Vazirani algorithm as it has a low percentage of two-qubit gates (usually there are only one or two $CNOT$s), therefore errors are mostly introduced by single-qubit gates.

 Fig. \ref{fig:ESP} shows the ESP of the Bernstein-Vazirani algorithm when scaling it from $2$ to $129$ qubits.
 The red line “Original ESP” refers to the ESP before mapping, and the blue line "ESP" refers to ESP after mapping.
 We observe a sharp ESP decrease approaching $10\%$ for $267$ gates after mapping with a slope rate of $-0.6$ which is caused by the increased number of gates.
 For $529$ gates after mapping we obtained a $0\%$ ESP.
-Another reason for the ESP decrease is the semi-global single-qubit rotation; for each of the $X$ or $Y$ gates contained in the circuit (after decomposition), all qubits in odd or even columns are rotated (even the ones that are not targeted for rotation).
+Another reason for the ESP decrease is the semi-global single-qubit rotation; for each of the $X$ or $Y$ gates contained in the circuit after decomposition, all qubits in odd or even columns are rotated even the ones that are not targeted for rotation.
 This is further explained in Sec. \ref{Application of X or Y rotations on single qubits}.